BangquanLiao/BangquanLiao.github.io/_publications/2024-02-17-paper-title-number-4.md

 paperurl: 'http://BangquanLiao.github.io/files/Abstract_Ver3-ToSubmit.pdf'
 citation: 'Bangquan, L et al. (2024). &quot;A SYSTEMATIC ANALYSIS CONFIRMED THAT MECHANICAL AND STRUCTURAL ANISOTROPIES DO NOT CONCUR IN 37% OF EQUATORIAL SCLERA SAMPLES. &quot; <i>SB3C</i>.'
 ---
+title: "A SYSTEMATIC ANALYSIS CONFIRMED THAT MECHANICAL AND STRUCTURAL ANISOTROPIES DO NOT CONCUR IN 37% OF EQUATORIAL SCLERA SAMPLES"